Js41637/Overwatch-API/README.md

 # Overwatch Python API
-API for fetching Overwatch Stats
+Crappy API for fetching Overwatch Stats

 Original and core code from https://github.com/SunDwarf/OWAPI

-I wrote my own version in Python 2.7 so I could run it on Windows and make some of my own changes.
+I wrote my own version in Python 2.7 so I could run it on Windows and make some of my own changes, i've got no idea what i'm doing.

 API hosts it's own docs on `/`